git-bug/git-bug/doc/md/git-bug_bridge_configure.md

 ### Options

 ```
   -n, --name string       A distinctive name to identify the bridge
   -t, --target string     The target of the bridge.
 Valid values are [github,gitlab,launchpad-preview]
   -u, --url string        The URL of the target repository
   -o, --owner string      The owner of the target repository
   -T, --token string      The authentication token for the API
+  -i, --token-id string   The authentication token identifier for the API
       --token-stdin       Will read the token from stdin and ignore --token
   -p, --project string    The name of the target repository
   -h, --help              help for configure
 ```

 ### SEE ALSO